claudegel/sinope-130/README.md

 - neviweb130.set_control_onoff change status of output 1 and 2 on alarm multi-controller for sedna valve.
 - neviweb130.set_battery_type set battery type, alkaline or lithium, for the water leak sensor.
 - neviweb130.set_tank_size to set the water heater tank capacity for Calypso RM3500ZB.
 - neviweb130.set_low_temp_protection to activate or not the water heater protection for water temperature.
-Below 45 °C heating is auto restarted.
+Below 45°C heating is auto restarted.
 - neviweb130.set_controlled_device to change the name of the device controlled by the RM3250ZB load controller.
 - neviweb130.set_flow_meter_model to change the flow meter model connected to sedna valve 2e gen and start/stop leak